timrogers/gh-migration-audit/README.md

     --repo octocat \
     # OPTIONAL: The path to write the audit result CSV to.
 Defaults to the specified owner and repo, followed by the current date and time, e.g. `monalisa_octocat_1698925405325.csv
     --output-path octocat.csv \
-    # OPTIONAL: The base URL of the GitHub API, if you're migrating from a migration source other than GitHub.com.
+    # OPTIONAL: The base URL of the GitHub API, if you're running an audit against a GitHub product other than GitHub.com.
+For GitHub Enterprise Server, this will be something like `https://github.acme.inc/api/v3`.
+For GitHub Enterprise Cloud with data residency, this will be `https://api.acme.ghe.com`, replacing `acme` with your own tenant.
     --base-url https://github.acme.inc/api/v3 \
     # OPTIONAL: The URL of an HTTP(S) proxy to use for requests to the GitHub API (e.g. `http://localhost:3128`).
 This can also be set using the PROXY_URL environment variable.
     --proxy-url https://10.0.0.1:3128 \